-There he goes again – you can tell by the constant jangling noise of his collar that your beloved dog is scratching at his ear again and shaking his head incessantly.
+There he goes again – you can tell by the constant jangling noise of his collar that your beloved dog keeps shaking his head or scratching at his ear again.
 You know this is not normal and figure there must be something wrong.
 He’s miserable, and so are you, just watching him suffer!

 Two typical causes are the most likely suspects: An ear infection or – shudder – ear mites.
 (Note: Another less typical cause is a foreign object in your dog’s ear, which would require immediate professional attention.)